-The policy potentially refers to any Womankind service user, as it applies to any adult who has needs for care and support (whether or not the local authority is/statutory services are meeting any of those needs), and is experiencing, or is at risk of, abuse or neglect, and as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.
+This policy refers to any Womankind service user, as it applies to any adult who has needs for care and support (whether or not the local authority is/statutory services are meeting any of those needs), and is experiencing, or is at risk of, abuse or neglect, and as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.

-There is a separate Safeguarding Children Policy dealing with issues of child abuse.
+There is a separate Safeguarding Children Policy setting out our duties and comprehensive procedures for dealing with issues or concerns of child abuse.

-Womankind also has a separate Whistleblowing Reporting Policy which can be used where a member of staff or volunteer suspects that abuse is being perpetrated by another member of staff or volunteer, and they need to report this in confidence.
+Womankind also has a separate Whistleblowing Reporting Policy which should be used if a member of staff or volunteer suspects that abuse is being perpetrated by another member of staff or volunteer, and they need to report this in confidence.

-The operation of the Safeguarding Adults policy will be monitored and will be reviewed on a bi-annual basis by the Womankind Board of Trustees.
+The operation of this Safeguarding Adults policy will be monitored and reviewed on a bi-annual basis by the Womankind Board of Trustees.